boflaherty3/Full-Stack-Dev-Program-Materials/Module_2/tutorials/README.md

 This folder contains practice materials for learning HTML and CSS according to the tutorials on [internetingishard.com](https://www.internetingishard.com/html-and-css/).
-It can also be found under the HTML section of [the roadmap](https://roadmap.sh/frontend), the 4th link from the top.
+It can also be found under the HTML section of [the frontend roadmap](https://roadmap.sh/frontend), the 4th link from the top.

 The tutorial is broken down into 14 Chapters: